Yujieooi2000/Sunlight-Rain-Calculator/README.md

 About The System:
 - Use Java programming language
-- Solar Position Algorithm (SPA) is implemented for the sunlight exposure computation
+- Solar Position Algorithm (SPA) and Ray-Triangle Intersection Algorithm (RTI) is implemented for the sunlight exposure computation
 - A* algorithm is implemented in order to compute the route path selection
 - Apply MySQL database to store the data information